Are you a student?

-I capture the information into a PDF, and will add parts of it to the report I’m constructing for you.
+I capture the information into a PDF and will add parts of it to your project report.
+You’ll see what I’ve discovered.

-It took very few mouse clicks, and it’s a great boost for your business.
+It took very few mouse clicks for me to do that, and it’s an excellent boost for your business.

 You’ve discovered a story you need for your new book.